LLM-Glasses: GenAI-driven Glasses with Haptic Feedback for Navigation of Visually Impaired People: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This work presents a novel wearable navigation system designed to assist individuals with visual impairments by integrating haptic feedback, generative AI, and real-time object detection.
 The system features temple-mounted actuators driven by a five-bar linkage mechanism to deliver intuitive tactile cues.
 An ESP32 CAM camera captures video data, which is processed by a YOLO-World object detection module and a GPT-4o LLM to generate navigation commands.
-By combining these technologies, the system provides effective, real-time guidance without relying on auditory feedback, promoting accessibility and independence.
+In the current implementation, video streams are processed solely for navigation purposes and are not stored.
 Additionally, the hanger effect hypothesis is leveraged to enhance the intuitiveness of haptic feedback, guiding users naturally through tactile cues.

 Three experimental evaluations validated the system’s effectiveness.
 The first study assessed the recognition of 13 distinct haptic patterns, including tapping and sliding sensations at varying speeds.
 Participants achieved an average recognition rate of 81.3\%, with sliding patterns showing the highest accuracy.
 The second study, conducted in a motion-tracked VICON environment, evaluated the system's ability to guide users along predefined paths.
 The final evaluation tested the integration of video-based navigation and LLM decision-making under three scenarios: no obstacles, fixed barriers, and moving objects.
 The system demonstrated high alignment with human decision-making, confirming its reliability in diverse conditions.